 5. Food trucks

-Spring has sprung around Fargo and we hope this list will help you kick it off the right way.
+Spring has sprung around Fargo, and these days, it means more than ever to get out and enjoy the great outdoors.
+We hope this list will help you kick it off the right way.